 Eligibility for academic honors is verified by the Office of the Registrar.
 For questions regarding your GPA and academic honor eligibility, please contact the Office of the Registrar at firstname.lastname@example.org or call 866.522.7747 (Toll Free).

 Graduates who are members of an honor society may wear their honor society regalia (cords, stoles, pins, etc.) at the ceremony.
-For information on Honor Societies contact the Office of Student Life at StudentLife@kaplan.edu.
+Members should contact their society's chapter representative or visit the respective society's website to orger regalia items.

-Flowers for Dreams will be in the Rosemont Theatre June 3, 2017, to sell bouquets of roses in various colors as well as leis made of orchids.
+Flowers for Dreams will be on-site, to sell bouquets of roses in various colors as well as leis made of orchids.
 Other floral arrangements will be available for pre-order in the Spring.
 Ten percent of the proceeds will help fill back packs with school supplies for local area children in need.
 Pre-order sales information will be posted in the Spring.

 Ceremony cancellations must be received in writing at email@example.com no later than 5 weeks prior to the ceremony.
 An email will be sent by the Graduation Department within 5 business days of submission to confirm the cancellation has been processed.
 Cancellations received after the deadline will result in a nonrefundable fee of $125 charged to the graduating student's account.
 Please note: The cancellation fee also applies to graduates who are confirmed for the event but do not attend.
 All student accounts must have a zero balance before diplomas are released.